 In ocean freight, China’s Port of Yantian is responsible for a bottleneck and costly delays.
 The port handles roughly 25% of China-to-U.S. shipping volume, but it has only reached approximately 30% capacity in the wake of new COVID-19 outbreaks.
 Ships are waiting up to two weeks to dock and transferring costs back to shippers seeking to move ocean freight.

-Even air freight prices are up — with rates rising as much as 25% in April and May of this year — in response to skyrocketing fuel costs and the struggles facing truck and ocean transport.
+Even air freight prices are up — with rates rising as much as 25% in April and May of last year — in response to skyrocketing fuel costs and the struggles facing truck and ocean transport.

 Spot auction tools and automated bidding assist in best possible rates